1000kit/tkit-quarkus-test/README.md

 given file to the dbimport rest service.

-Add the dbimport docker image to the test containers docker-compose.yml file
+Add the dbimport docker image to the test containers docker-compose.yml/docker-compose.yaml (both extensions are supported) file
 ```yaml
   tkit-parameter-db-import:
     container_name: tkit-parameter-db-import